Morehouse College: Student life

+The Morehouse College student population is approximately 2,250, with 70% coming from outside Georgia.
+Approximately 80% of the student body receives financial aid to pay for their education.
+The average first-year student received $18,241 in need-based scholarships or grants.

 New Student Orientation

-Morehouse's New Student Orientation (NSO) is an eight-day experience that culminates with new students ceremoniously initiated as Men of Morehouse.
+New Student Orientation (NSO) is an eight-day experience that culminates with new students ceremoniously initiated as Men of Morehouse.
 They learn about the legacy of the college, traditions, academic divisions, the brotherhood, and the "Morehouse Mystique".
-These components complement academic success strategies designed to help them successfully matriculate to Morehouse Men (graduates) via the alumni rite of final passage ceremony.
+These components complement academic success strategies designed to help them successfully matriculate to Morehouse Men (graduates).
 NSO is led by student orientation leaders, staff and alumni; all new students are placed on midnight curfew during NSO.

 Residence halls

 Morehouse has 10 residence halls on campus.
 Approximately 60% of Morehouse students live on campus.
 Five residence halls are for first-year students only and five for upperclassmen only.
 It is a tradition for students living in first-year only residence halls to compete in various friendly competitions (i.e. stroll-offs, chant-offs, pranks, fundraising, etc.) during the academic school year.
 Seniors (minimum of 90 credits) are the only group automatically allowed to live off campus; non-seniors must get approval by the college.